-Inspired by my hero, History of Rome podcast, I thought I’d list a few classical sites.
+Inspired by my hero, Mike Duncan, of the History of Rome podcast, I thought I’d list a few classical sites.
 True to form, not a lot happened in our dear region in antiquity, but there are some sites of interest.
 There are also some towns where you can’t see a lot, but they have an interesting classical past.
 Most of these sites are not hilltowns.
-When the pax Romana came to an end, the inhabitants of the Roman towns on the plains abandoned their homes and fled to the hills, where they built fortified settlements., of the
+When the pax Romana came to an end, the inhabitants of the Roman towns on the plains abandoned their homes and fled to the hills, where they built fortified settlements.

 Suasa has a story to tell – a story of conquest and dispossession, of the rise and fall of a civilisation, and of people living out their daily lives – working, playing and worshipping for hundreds of years, unaware that one day their civilisation would decline and collapse and their descendants would abandon Suasa and take to the hills.
 The town was founded by Rome between 232 and 220 BC.
 Roman settlers moved in and divided up the land which had lain fallow and neglected for 50 years, since the battle in 283 BC when Cornelius Dolabella defeated its former inhabitants, the once-proud Galli Senones (Senonian Gauls), conquerors of the Eternal City itself.
 Or was the land empty?
 Were the defeated and scattered Gauls still living there, just trying to keep their heads down?
 Before the Gauls moved in and conquered the region between the 4th and 3rd centuries BC, the Picentes had lived there, as their Iron Age burials, revealed by archaeology, bear witness.
 Again, did the Gauls drive out the Picentes or did they just continue to live there as a subject people?
 After all, the Normans didn’t drive out the Anglo-Saxons from England after the Conquest.